The UW-Stout Library is committed to providing access to all library collections, services, and spaces for all library users.

 Circulation may extend checkout time for low-demand materials.
 Contact firstname.lastname@example.org (715-232-1215) if you're interested in this service.

 If you would like articles or chapters that you request through ILLiad to be OCRed, please include a note in the notes field.
 If you find that your requested item has not been OCRed, please alert us by responding to the email stating that your item is available and we can convert it to OCR-readable using Adobe Acrobat.
 You do not need to be registered with Disability Services in order to make these requests.

 The 5th floor of the library is a designated quiet area for distraction-free study for all students.

 The UW-Stout Library has a Sensory Room for students who require individual, distraction-free study space.
-Registration is available online.
-Please note this is a limited resource; priority should be given to students requiring accommodations.
+Please note this is a limited resource.
+Priority should be given to students requiring accommodations.